Kenya: Self-guided safari in Tsavo East

 Where to next?

 After your safari you might yearn for some big-city vibes, or you have already planned to see the Elephant Orphanage in Nairobi.
-Wether you are heading for the coast or Nairobi, either place will give you amazing experiences.
+Weather you are heading for the coast in Mombasa or Nairobi, either place will give you amazing experiences.
 You could also choose something different and head for the Taita Hills, the mountain range south-west of Voi.
 I spent almost two months in the Taita Hills, and it was a very interesting experience with lots of endemic species and calm local life.

 © All photos are my own and may not be used without permission.

-Leave a Reply
+Leave a comment